chroot - phpMan

 invoking process.
 Use this option to run it as a different USER

-Use this option to specify the supplementary GROUPS to be used by
+Use this option to not change the working directory to '/' after

 Here are a few tips to help avoid common problems in using chroot.